Azure/gpt-rag-agentic/docs/NL2SQL.md

 }
 ```

-### **Indexing Workflow**
+### **How to Ingest the Data Dictionary**

-The indexing process reads JSON files and populates the search indexes using Azure OpenAI Embeddings.
+Every data dictionary element is indexed into an AI Search Index based on its element type: measure, table, or query.
+This process is handled by an AI Search Indexer, which runs on a scheduled basis or can be triggered manually.

 The diagram below illustrates the NL2SQL data ingestion pipeline:

 ![NL2SQL Ingestion Pipeline](../media/nl2sql_ingestion_pipeline.png)
 <BR>*NL2SQL Ingestion Pipeline*